asyrafjamil/Billing-System-for-Telecommunication/README.md

 Features:-

 1) Interactive interface for end-users.
-2) All transactions will saved to a text file.
+2) All transactions will be saved to a transaction file.

 Download digi.cpp for the code.